SVA : Introduction

 Concurrent Assertions

 Concurrent assertions are based on clock semantics and are evaluated continuously with every clock edge.
 Concurrent assertions can be temporal that means usually it describes a certain behavior that spans over a time interval.
+More detailed explanation about concurrent assertions can be found in the concurrent assertion section.

 Location of Assertions